Welcome to the Faculty of Kinesiology and Physical Education

 For information about how your IB or AP courses may transfer, visit Enrolment Services' Transfer Credit website.

-Complete and submit the Transfer Credit Assessment Form linked below and submit it to the KPE Registrar's Office by June 28, 2019.
+Complete the Transfer Credit Assessment Form linked below and submit it to the KPE Registrar's Office by July 2, 2020.

-You are invited to attend the New Student Welcome Session taking place on Thursday, June 27, 2019.
-At this session, you will be able to pick up your welcome package, including instructions for course selection and registration.
-Family members, guardians, mentors and friends are welcome!
+You are invited to participate in the New Student Welcome Session taking place in late June-early July.
+In this session, you will receive instructions for course selection and registration.
 To register, please RSVP to the invitation sent to your email address.

 Your TCard is your official University of Toronto photo identification.
 It will be your library card, access pass to athletic facilities and general ID card for when you write exams and pick up official documents.
-Your UTORid will be issued when you obtain a TCard.
+Your UTORid will be issued when you set up a TCard.

-To get your TCard, go to 214 College St, Koffler Student Services Centre, First Floor during their service hours.
-Bring your student number or JOINid and proof of legal status.
+To set up your TCard you must provide your student number or UTORid/JOINid, leagal status and identity documents.
 More information about procedures and required documentation is available on the TCard website.

-Once you have your TCard, activate your UTORid account to automatically create your UTmail+ account.
+Once your TCard is set up, activate your UTORid account to automatically create your UTmail+ account.